 Transy Engagements helps first-year and transfer students get accustomed to exploring new ideas and participating in a variety of cultural activities while at Transy.

 To encourage a variety of intellectual and cultural experiences, you'll attend at least 10 events of your choice during fall, winter and May terms.
 Those may include lectures, plays, films, art shows, concerts and community engagement activities.
 Students receive one-quarter credit for completing the Transy Engagements requirements.

 Transy Engagements also presents opportunities for you to get involved in scholarly discussions with your peers and professors, outside of the pressures of graded courses.
 The goal is to help you develop a lifelong habit of participating in a community of inquiry.

 Academic advisors can be valuable resources for you as you begin to clarify your life and career goals.

 Your First Engagements professor will be your first academic advisor at Transylvania.
 They will help you become familiar with the curriculum and a Transylvania education means.

-During August term, you'll register for fall term courses after talking with your advisor and August term scholar.
+During First Engagements, you'll register for fall term courses after talking with your advisor.
 During the fall and winter terms they will continue to support you and meet with you regularly in group and individual sessions and by overseeing your participation in a series of six required events including:

 - The opening convocation